 What You Do:

 - Before cutting out the cardboard shield, have your child practice cutting the shape on newspaper, which is easier to cut.
-Fold a piece of newspaper in half and cut out a half-oval shape, and then cut it out to see if it's a good shape and size.
+Fold a piece of newspaper in half and cut out a half-oval shape, and then unfold it to see if it's a good shape and size.

-- Once your child has a shield shape he likes, he can lay the paper on cardboard and trace it, and then cut it out.
+- Once your child has a shield shape he likes, he can lay the paper on cardboard, trace it, and then cut it out.

 - Carefully poke the scissors through the middle and cut out the "eye" circle.

-- Now your child can dilute some red and brown paint with a bit of water, and rub the colors on the shield using an old rag or sponge.
+- Help your child dilute some red and brown paint with a bit of water, and rub the colors on the shield using an old rag or sponge.
 The color and spongy texture will create a hammered metal effect on the shield.

 - Once the paint is completely dry, your child can sketch his designs onto the shield.
 He can use symbols that represent his favorite sports, foods, hobbies and more.

 - Paint the designs with red, black, and dark brown paint for an authentic feel.

 - Now show it off to friends and family!